openvswitch/ovs/README.rst

 - ovsdb-server, a lightweight database server that ovs-vswitchd queries to obtain its configuration.
 - ovs-dpctl, a tool for configuring the switch kernel module.
-- Scripts and specs for building RPMs for Citrix XenServer and Red Hat Enterprise Linux.
-The XenServer RPMs allow Open vSwitch to be installed on a Citrix XenServer host as a drop-in replacement for its switch, with additional functionality.
+- Scripts and specs for building RPMs for Red Hat Enterprise Linux and deb packages for Ubuntu/Debian.
 - ovs-vsctl, a utility for querying and updating the configuration of ovs-vswitchd.
 - ovs-appctl, a utility that sends commands to running Open vSwitch daemons.